Thinking of applying to FUEL? Please read our Frequently Asked Questions to find out more about the process.

 I am available for some but not all of the residency period.
 Can I still apply for FUEL?

-Applicants should be available and based in the West of Ireland from December 2021 to August 2022.
+Applicants should be available for the duration of the residency programme (for FUEL 2023 that is January to September 2023).
 Advance notice of the scheduled FUEL events will be provided and applicants should be able to work their other commitments around FUEL.

 How much of my time do I need to commit to FUEL?